SMILEY4/SimpleApplication/wiki/SimpleUI.md

 ### 4.1 Overview

+when updating the ui state, the controller triggers the mutation process.

 - state update triggers mutation
 - a new scene tree is build from the new state
 - the current tree is recursively compared with the new tree